Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 **Step 8**: If in case config file = None, then follow the below steps to set up the ansible.cfg and hosts. host file is required to configure the host servers that you would like to establish connections with.
 Run the below command,
 >        (env-autospinup) [<user>@oransicentos8 ~]$ ansible-config view
 **Step 9**: Now Clone the current repo [https://github.com/Arun-Karunakaran/configure_environments.git] to /etc/ansible directory<br />
-**Step 10**: Run the command to check Ansible setup is complete,
+**Step 10**: Run the command to check whether OpenSSH server daemon has started and server is listening on port successfully,
 >        [<user>@oransicentos8 ~]$ sudo systemctl status sshd
-**Step 11**: And check whether the sshd connection is Active and in running state and check whether the session is opened with permissions enabled for user root .
+**Step 11**: And check whether the sshd connection is Active and in running state and check whether the session is opened with permissions enabled for user root.
 If permission are not enabled and fails for root user with below error,
 >        May 12 20:15:17 oransicentos8 sshd[31140]: pam_unix(sshd:auth): authentication failure; logname= uid=0 euid=0 tty=ssh ruser= rhost=10.5.20.99 user=root
 >        May 12 20:15:17 oransicentos8 sshd[31140]: pam_succeed_if(sshd:auth): requirement "uid >= 1000" not met by user "root"
 >        May 12 20:15:19 oransicentos8 sshd[31140]: Failed password for root from 10.5.20.99 port 29101 ssh2